 The country

 Ukraine is a country in Eastern Europe, bordering the Black Sea and the Sea of Azov.
 The country regained independence in 1991 with the dissolution of the Soviet Union (the Union of Soviet Socialist Republics, USSR).
 Its capital is Kyiv.
 Ukraine shares land borders with Russia, Belarus, Poland, Slovakia, Hungary, Romania and Moldova.
 The country covers an area of 603,550 square kilometers.
-In 2022, Ukraine had an estimated population of about 43,5 million people, making it one of the most populous countries in Europe.
+In 2025, Ukraine has an estimated population of about 35.8 million people, making it one of the most populous countries in Europe.
 The Eastern European nation is neither a member of the European Union (EU) nor the North Atlantic Treaty Organization (NATO).

 The humanitarian situation